10xyou/10xyou/README.md

 ---

 ## ⚡ Fun Fact
-I enjoy working on side projects like **raffle Discord bots, web dashboards, and even SketchUp models** 🛠️.
+I enjoy working on side projects like **That provide a service and have an impact on peoples day to day life. ** 🛠️.
 Outside coding, I’m into **LEGO Speed Champions** 🏎️ and creative design projects.

 ---